hankhsu1996/json-rpc-2.0/README.md

 To build and test the project, follow these steps:

-Step 1: Install dependencies using Conan:
+### Step 1: Install Dependencies

+Run Conan to install the dependencies specified in the `conanfile.txt`:

 ```bash
 conan install . --output-folder=build --build=missing
 ```

-Step 2: Configure and build the project:
+### Step 2: Configure and Build the Project

+Use CMake presets for configuration and building.
+Ensure you have CMake 3.19 or above to utilize the modern preset feature.
+The configuration and build commands use `CMakePresets.json`:

 ```bash
 cmake --preset default
 cmake --build --preset default
 ```

-Step 3: Run the tests:
+### Step 3: Run Tests

+Run the tests using CMake presets, as defined in `CMakePresets.json`:

 ```bash
 ctest --preset default
 ```

+All commands should be executed from the top-level project directory.
+There is no need to navigate to the build directory.

 ## 🤝 Contributing